 By Nancy Conroy, Commercial Associate

 In today’s culture, fame and food go hand in hand as chefs can now reach millions of people through cookbooks, restaurant franchises, TV shows, and even pet food!
-Chefs have become so big that some are recognisable by a single word or phrase alone – need I say more than ‘meehcrowavey’ or ‘idiot sandwich’.
+Celebrity chefs have become so big that some are recognizable by a single word or phrase alone – need I say more than ‘meehcrowavey’ or ‘idiot sandwich’.
 But beyond all of the assumed food chatter, how are these culinary personalities differentiating themselves on the social stage?

 Nadiya Hussain has become one of the most successful Great British Bake Off winners to date.
 Her accomplishments include TV shows, children’s books and baking the Queen’s 90th birthday cake.
 But even with her rise to baking royalty, Nadiya has remained humble.